cheruvu1/dodapps0417/README.md

 ## Multi-environment Workflow

-In this template, we have a `dev` and `prod` environment.
-Your specific situation deployment may have more.
-Our intended workflow is:
+In this template, we have a `package-strategy` and `umbrella-strategy` deployment strategies.
+These can be used in any combination you see fit to manage multiple environments.
+Optimally updates are introduced to your environments through quality gates - where you would test updates in a`dev` environment before promoting to a `prod` environment.

+In this instance - you can copy the strategy directory you select for each environment and name them accordingly.
+We will use `dev` and `prod` in this example.

+This accomplishes:

 - Test changes in the `dev` environment before deploying into `prod`
 - Keep `dev` as close as possible to `prod` by sharing values